 Students who graduated with a bachelor’s degree from Fontbonne are eligible for a 15% discount on their graduate tuition.
 This discount may exclude some laboratory and studio courses and must be requested each semester.

-In appreciation of the services offered to our community by educators at all levels, Fontbonne University offers a 15 percent discount to qualified individuals enrolled in graduate coursework.
+In appreciation of the services offered to our community by educators at all levels, Fontbonne University offers a 15% discount to qualified individuals enrolled in graduate coursework.
 Qualified educators include those who work at least half-time in a nursery school, a pre-K through 12 school system or post-secondary institution.
 A discount application form is available from the Fontbonne admission representative or program director with whom you are working.
+The form can be found in the Office of Student Services.
 The form must be completed each semester or enrollment term to receive the discount.

 Loans are a reality for most students attending college today.
-Since loans must be repaid with interest, we encourage our students to borrow the bare minimum needed to meet their expenses.
+Since loans must be repaid with interest, we encourage our students to borrow the lowest financial obligation needed to meet their expenses.

 The Subsidized Direct loan is available to students who have filed the FAFSA and demonstrate financial need.
 This loan is subject to both yearly and aggregate limits, as defined by the U.S. Department of Education.
 A Direct Loan Master Promissory Note and Entrance Counseling must be completed by the student before loan money is released to the school.